 - Mix thoroughly.

 I like wrapping everything tightly in colored duct tape.
 The tight wrappings keep the mix from leaking if hit with a glancing shot.
 The bright color helps me see what I am aiming at.

 This is very simple, and when used with common sense it is relatively safe.

 There are some practical uses of this mixture.
-It is especially useful for long range shooting, as there is no doubt of your hits, but above its practical uses, it is a lot of fun, just make sure you research your local laws, and use an uncommon about of common sense.
+It is especially useful for long range shooting, as there is no doubt of your hits.
+Beyond the practical uses, it is a lot of fun.
+Just make sure you research your local laws, and use an uncommon amount of common sense.